“Man is what he believes.” – Anton Chekhov

 In this way, we might combine the axiomatic “dress for the job you want” with our earlier fake it approach to be something like “dress like the person you want to be.”
 Or, for managers, treat your employees like the person you want them to be.

-It is clear that perceptions – both internal and external, implicit and explicit – shape our behaviour in profound, unseen ways.
+It is clear that perceptions – both internal and external, implicit and explicit – shape our behavior in profound, unseen ways.
 Simple societal norms conspire with pernicious prejudices to tell us what we should and should not or can and cannot do.
 Yet, simple tweaks in our environment – a reminder that gender has no bearing on ability or, perhaps, a quick power pose – have the ability to render these effects insignificant.
 A clear understanding of and willingness to adapt to this rather banal insight that perceptions and context are in fact important will enable the best managers to leverage the awesome power of perceptions for the better.

-From an organizational standpoint, small contextual and environmental cues in the workplace can meaningfully alter the behaviour and performance of employees.
+From an organizational standpoint, small contextual and environmental cues in the workplace can meaningfully alter the behavior and performance of employees.
 Organizations may find a use in applying these nudges, which can be as simple as striking a power pose.